 My primary theoretical intervention has been to argue that Demand creates its own Supply.
 Rather than focusing so much of our energy and attention on the pathway on the top of my motivating diagram, and particularly on the recommendation algorithm, I hope to motivate more attention to the reciprocal path of influence.
-The technical affordances of the YouTube System, combined with the asymmetric information and incentives facing the various actors, make a strong theoretical case for the importance of the influence of consumers on producers.
+The technical affordances of the YouTube System, combined with the asymmetric information and incentives facing the various actors, makes a strong theoretical case for the importance of influence in this direction.

-This combination of qualitative evidence about the experience of YouTubers and the extensive literature on media economics and audience theory motivated the empirical analysis in the previous section.
+This combination of qualitative evidence about the experience of YouTubers and the extensive literature on media economics and audience theory motivated the empirical analysis in the previous chapter.
 A brief synthesis.
 First, the macro-scale results suggest that the marketplace of attention on YouTube behaves similarly to other digital media ecosystems.
-The dynamic stability over a fifteen-year time series, despite significant changes in the political environment, set of creators, and technological context, implies an upper bound on the influence of any one of those factors.
+The dynamic stability over a fifteen year time series, despite significant changes in the political environment, set of creators, and technological context, suggests an upper bound on the influence of any of those factors.